 Winter temperatures usually start invading the Rock Hill, Fort Mill and Charlotte area in late October.
 That’s when you’ll start to notice that one room may be colder than the rest of the house.
-A common solution to this problem is buying a space heater.
+A common solution to this problem is buying a portable space heater.
 But you’d be better off getting a comfort checkup from your trusted local heating and cooling contractor.

 Space Heaters are Deadly Fire Starters